Explore Graduate Studies

 The program is offered in a hybrid format, with online and in-person courses.

-Application deadlines and admission requirements for the certificate are the same as those for the applied information technology master’s program.
+Admission requirements and deadlines for the certificate are the same as those for the applied information technology master’s program.